CAPE TOWN URBAN GREENING PROGRAMME

-The Cape Town Urban Greening Programme (CTUGP) is Greenpop’s oldest running project and it sits at the core of what we do.
-Over the past 6 years, we have planted and monitored over 10000 indigenous and fruit trees at over 250 schools, clinics and community organisations on the Cape Flats.
+To address this challenge, Greenpop started the Cape Town Urban Greening Programme (CTUGP) in 2010.
+This is Greenpop’s longest running project and it sits at the core of what we do.
+Through this programme, we have planted and monitored thousands of indigenous and fruit trees and at schools, clinics, houses of worship and community organisations on the Cape Flats.

 Greenpop Foundation NPC is a registered non-profit organisation.
 Registration Number (NPO): 151-411 NPO.